edocsss/RARSS/client/README.md

 # Requirements
 1. NPM installed
 2. Bower installed

+For the next two items, if you obtained the self-contained source codes from Dr. Wang, you will **NOT** need to do this:

 3. Run `npm install` in ```<path_to_client_root_dir>```
 4. Run `bower install` in ```<path_to_client_root_dir>```